 Think about repeating your main message throughout your pitch.
 Introduce it early on, so that it starts to feel familiar when you restate it in slightly different way later.

 According to another team of researchers, a message feels truer when you prompt your audience to retrieve your message from memory.
 So, you could refer to something you said earlier, but restate just enough of it for people to recall the rest for themselves.

-If I started my introduction by detailing his success at launching Paypal, and his individual net worth of $20bn, his interest in building rockets starts to sound more credible.
+If I introduced you to a friend by telling you about his interest in starting life on Mars, you might think he was crazy.
+If I started my introduction by detailing his success at launching Paypal, and his individual net worth of $20+bn, his interest in building rockets starts to sound more credible.
 This is the power of priming, and it has a measurable impact on our behaviour.

 In one now-classic experiment, researchers asked students to combine sets of words into short sentences.
 Afterwards, students who were given words with an elderly theme (e.g. forgetful, grey, wrinkle) walked significantly more slowly than students who weren’t exposed to those words.
 When questioned afterwards, none of the students had noticed the theme and all insisted their behaviour hadn’t been affected.